 Myth busters: Common Reiki misconceptions

-Reiki is not a new practice, in fact Reiki originated in 1922!
+I frequently get the question: What is Reiki?
+Some people even think it's one of these new hypes.
+Reiki is certainly not a new practice; in fact, it originates in 1922!
 It is, however, new for a lot of people.
 I’m here to answer some common questions I have been getting lately.

 First up is…